jlouis/enacl/README.md

 Positive and negative testing refers to Type I and Type II errors in statistical testing.
 This means false positives—given a *valid* input the function rejects it; as well as false negatives—given an *invalid* input the functions fails to reject that input.

 The problem however, is that while we are testing the API level, we can't really test the strength of the cryptographic primitives.
 We can verify their correctness by trying different standard correctness tests for the primitives, verifying that the output matches the expected one given a specific input.
 But there is no way we can show that the cryptographic primitive has the strength we want.
 Thus, we opted to mostly test the API and its invocation for stability.

+Also, in addition to correctness, testing the system like this makes sure we have no memory leaks as they will show themselves under the extensive QuickCheck test cases we run.
+It has been verified there are no leaks in the code.

 # Overview